embeddedsky/EvoCkt/README.md

 # EvoCkt
 Code for the GENP paper of A Novel Tree-based Representation for Evolving Analog Circuits and Its Application to Memristor-Based Pulse Generation Circuit. <br>

-We really appreciate that you support our work!
+We appreciate your support of our work!

 @article{shi2022novel,<br>
   title={A novel tree-based representation for evolving analog circuits and its application to memristor-based pulse generation circuit},<br>